The Spring 2021 regulatory agenda was posted on Reginfo.gov on June 14, 2021.

 Practical Training Reform

-Final Rule Stage.
-Fall 2019 Agenda Target Date 06/00/2020.
-Agency: DHS/TSA.
+DHS/TSA.
 RIN 1652-AA35.
+Rulemaking Stage: Final Rule.
+Target Date: 03/00/2022.
+Title: Flight Schools.
 Abstract: "The Interim Final Rule (IFR) was published and effective on September 20, 2004.
 The IFR created a new part 1552, Flight Schools, in title 49 of the Code of Federal Regulations (CFR).
 This IFR applies to flight schools and to individuals who apply for or receive flight training.
-TSA subsequently issued exemptions and interpretations in response to comments on the IFR and questions raised during operation of the program since 2004.
-TSA also issued a fee notice on April 13, 2009.
-This regulation requires flight schools to notify TSA when aliens, and other individuals designated by TSA, apply for flight training or recurrent training.
-TSA is considering a final rule that would change the frequency of security threat assessments from a high-frequency event-based interval to a time-based interval, clarify the definitions and other provisions of the rule, and enable industry to use TSA-provided electronic recordkeeping systems for all documents required to demonstrate compliance with the rule."
+This regulation requires flight schools to notify TSA when noncitizens, and other individuals designated by TSA, apply for flight training or recurrent training.
+TSA subsequently issued exemptions and interpretations in response to comments on the IFR, questions raised during operation of the program since 2004, and a notice extending the comment period on May 18, 2018.
+Based on the comments and questions received, TSA is finalizing the rule with modifications, and considering modifications that would change the frequency of security threat assessments from a high-frequency event-based interval to a time-based interval, clarify the definitions and other provisions of the rule, and enable industry to use TSA-provided electronic recordkeeping systems for all documents required to demonstrate compliance with the rule."

 J Exchange Visitors

 First time published in the Unified Agenda.
 DOS.
 RIN: 1400-AF22.
 Rulemaking Stage: Proposed Rule.
 Target Date: 09/01/2021.
 Title: Exchange Visitor Rules: Sanctions.
 Abstract: "The rule outlines when the Department may impose sanctions against a sponsor (22 CFR 62.50, Subpart D)."